-GEA's Integrity System offers employees and external parties a secure reporting system, which can be used for reporting infringements.
-Integrity System is not a general complaints platform, and it contains only selected reporting categories that cover particular risks for or to the company, its employees and all other stakeholders.
+GEA's Whistleblower System offers employees and external parties a secure reporting system, which can be used for reporting infringements.
+Whistleblower System is not a general complaints platform, and it contains only selected reporting categories that cover particular risks for or to the company, its employees and all other stakeholders.
 These include corruption, fraud and embezzlement, money laundering, antitrust and competition law infringements, export control legislation, data protection, and accounting standards.
-GEA also considers itself responsible, as the employer, in cases of infringements of the Codes of Conduct - the principles of social responsibility.
+GEA also considers itself responsible, as the employer, in cases of infringements of the GEA Code of Corporate Responsibility.
 These cases constitute an independent reporting category.

 Only a limited number of members of the GEA Compliance, Internal Audit and Human Resources departments are able to access reports within their areas of competence.
 Reports received are dealt with in the strictest confidence to protect the informant and the accused.
 If the informant wishes, reports may be submitted anonymously to the extent that this is permitted in their country.

-Further information and access to the GEA Integrity System can be found here.
+Further information and access to the GEA Whistleblower System can be found here.
 (Link directs to an external page and will open in a new tab or window)

-GEA’s Global Business Conduct Policy describes the values, principles and modes of action that guide the entrepreneurial conduct of GEA.
-The Global Business Conduct Policy reflects the goal to safeguard compliance with law throughout GEA and to create a work environment that distinguishes itself in terms of integrity, respect, and fair and responsible conduct.
+GEA’s Code of Conduct describes the values, principles and modes of action that guide the entrepreneurial conduct of GEA.
+The GEA Code of Conduct reflects the goal to safeguard compliance with law throughout GEA and to create a work environment that distinguishes itself in terms of integrity, respect, and fair and responsible conduct.
 It is applicable worldwide to all employees, board members and directors of the GEA.